The Only Woman Map Publisher in the Country

-Remarkable large format map of Los Angeles by Laura L. Whitlock of the Los Angeles Railway, printed by the Times Mirror Printing & Binding House of Los Angeles.
+Remarkable large format map of Los Angeles, originally prepared by Laura L. Whitlock of the Los Angeles Railway in 1910.

-The map focuses on the lines of the Los Angeles Railway (yellow), Pacific Electric Railway (red) and the Glendale & Eagle Rock Railway.
+The map focuses on the lines of the Los Angeles Railway (shown in yellow and known as the Yellow Cars), Pacific Electric Railway (shown in red and known as the Red Cars).

 Of equal note, the map is the work of Laura L. Whitlock, "the official mapmaker of Los Angeles County" during the teens and "the only woman map publisher in the country" at that point.

 Laura was born in Iowa but migrated west with her mother, first to Nebraska and later to Los Angeles in 1895.
 She again taught music at 6th and Hill, but by 1901, she took a job at a florist who shared quarters with a tourist information bureau.

 In 1907, she was selected president of the Pacific Coast Travel club and commenced her career making and selling maps.
 During this time she studied all manner of railroad and engineering maps and put together six plates of an official map of the city, while working out of her office in the Los Angeles Times building.
 Unfortunately, all of these originals were destroyed when the Times building was bombed on October 1, 1910, forcing her to rebuild from scratch, while defending against pirated copies of her maps.